a couple doing a pregnancy photosession in Slovakia

 Couple standing on a dune in Gran Canaria

 There was no direct flight available from either Bratislava or Vienna to Gran Canaria, we decided to fly through Madrid.
 Since we’d never been to Madrid before, we decided to spend a night there so that we could enjoy the city.
-For the flight back, though, we flew in the morning to Madrid, had lunch in the city, and then flew to Bratislava in the evening.

 As for the destinations themselves, both Madrid and Gran Canaria are pregnant-friendly destinations.